Ivovis/Week-07-assignment/README.md

 For the life of me I have no idea how to use .env.production so I can have the correct url on deployment thats my next job after this commit.

 updated my hard coded server url's in two components on the client

+#### Checkpoint 9

+Started the styling, I use that term with some contempt, The Add new task page accessed via 'Add New' on the main page seems to be behaving mostly as I want, the main page at this stage is a mess, the colors at this stage are just so I can identify the elements.

+This commit serve just to document at least some progress on styling.